MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-channeldata.md

 ---
 title: Implement channel-specific functionality | Microsoft Docs
-description: Learn how to access more complex communication options available in a specific channel using the the Bot Builder SDK for .NET.
+description: Learn how to implement channel-specific functionality using the the Bot Builder SDK for .NET.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework

-ms.date: 03/13/2017
+ms.date:
 ms.reviewer:
 ---

 # Implement channel-specific functionality

-Bots are not limited to communicating with [message text and attachments](~/dotnet/bot-builder-dotnet-create-messages.md).

-The value of connecting a communication channel is access to the rich functionality it offers.
-A bot can tell Telegram to send a sticker, tell Kik to send a message, or tell Office365 to send an email.
+By using the `Activity` object's `ChannelData` property to pass native metadata to a channel, you can implement channel-specific functionality that is not possible to achieve by using [message text and attachments](~/dotnet/create-messages.md) alone.
+For example, your bot can use the `ChannelData` property to instruct Telegram to send a sticker or instruct Office365 to send an email.

-To tell the channel what to do, pass the required metadata in the `ChannelData` property of the `Activity` object.
+This article describes how to use a message activity's `ChannelData` property to implement this channel-specific functionality:

 | Channel | Functionality |
 |----|----|